DrBeef/QuestZDoom/README.md

 Recommendations:
 ----------------

-* Use the QuestZDoom Launcher to play lots of different mods
+* Use Baggyg's QuestZDoom Launcher to play lots of different mods

 Known Issues: